BeatriceWambuiMbugua/Diete/README.md

 # Diete
 The project transitions over 4 weeks.
-It provides an diet recipe plan for intermediate fasting tribe.
+It provides a diet recipe plan for intermediate fasting tribe.

 # Getting Started